cqse/teamscale-jacoco-agent/agent/USAGE.md

 __Please check the produced log file for errors and warnings before using the agent in any productive setting.__

 The log file is written to the working directory of the profiled Java process by default.

+## HTTP server mode

+When started as HTTP server the agent accepts GET queries of the form `http://127.0.0.1:8000/test/start/myTestId` and `http://127.0.0.1:8000/test/end/myTestId`.
+The ID can be an arbitrary string, but must correspond to the `externalId` (see the documentation on Test Impact Analysis for more details).

+The `interval` commandline argument behaves slightly different in the HTTP server mode.
+It does not dump any coverage during tests, but only in between and when the program shuts down.

 ## Additional steps for WebSphere